 BNI surgical staff to setup video camera in OR for recording patient’s movements

 Give only one of each sterile material listed in 4a to nurse in OR.
-Hold second sterile material as backup, so that they are not opened unnecessarily.
+Hold second set of sterile materials as backup, so that they are not opened unnecessarily.

 Placement of micro-electrode and micro-ECoG grid and connection to PZ5 amplifier